wercker/wercker-tests/README.md

 * Update the workflow using the UI:
   * Your new pipeline should be dependent on the `build` pipeline
-  * Your new pipeline should be followed by a fan-in to the `all-tests-passed` pipeline
   * Manually trigger a build to verify that your new pipeline works.

-If it fails then remove it from the workflow and fix it.
+After you have confirmed that your new pipeline passes

+* Further update the workflow using the UI:
+  * Update your new pipeline to follow it with a fan-in to the `all-tests-passed` pipeline